saltstack-formulas/template-formula/TOFS_pattern.md

 ### Template Override

-If the customization based on pillar data is not enough, we can override the template creating a new one in `/srv/saltstack/salt/ntp/files/default/etc/ntp.conf.jinja`
+If the customization based on pillar data is not enough, we can override the template by creating a new one in `/srv/saltstack/salt/ntp/files/default/etc/ntp.conf.jinja`

 ```
 ## /srv/saltstack/salt/ntp/files/default/etc/ntp.conf.jinja